trxshx14/trxshx14/README.md

 "If everything goes wrong, you have to fight to the bitter end and push yourself to your limits".

-• A computer science student
+• A information technology student

 • Aspiring UX|UI Designer